-The income tax expense decreased from approximately HK\$5.3 million for the year ended 31 December 2021 to approximately HK\$4.5 million for the year ended 31 December 2022, representing a decrease of approximately 15.8%.
-Such decrease was mainly contributed to the decrease in profit before tax as a result of the abovesaid reasons for the year ended 31 December 2022, partially offset the additional tax expenses relating to the final assessments for the years of assessment 2012/2013 to 2015/2016 issued by the IRD.
+The income tax expense decreased from approximately HK\$1.6 million for the year ended 31 December 2023 to approximately HK\$0.1 million for the year ended 31 December 2024.
+There was the additional tax expenses and tax penalty in prior years for the year ended 31 December 2023 while there was no such expense for the year ended 31 December 2024.

-(Loss)/profit and Total Comprehensive (Expense)/Income for the Year
+Loss and Total Comprehensive Expense for the Year

-The loss and total comprehensive expense for the year amounted to approximately HK\$7.4 million for the year ended 31 December 2022, representing a decrease of approximately 128.2% as compared to the profit and total comprehensive income for the year of approximately HK\$26.3 million for the year ended 31 December 2021.
-Such decrease was mainly contributed by the decrease in revenue, the increase in administrative expenses and the increase in impairment losses on trade receivables and contract assets.
-The net profit margin was approximately 10.5% for the year ended 31 December 2021 while there was a net loss for the year ended 31 December 2022.
+The loss and total comprehensive expenses for the year amounted to approximately HK\$27.0 million (2023: approximately HK\$29.4 million) for the year ended 31 December 2024.
+Such decrease in loss was mainly caused by the decreased in gross loss, offsetted partially by the increase in impairment losses on trade receivables and contract assets.

+The net loss margin was approximately 17.8% (2023: approximately 26.7%) for the year ended 31 December 2024.